How Often Should You Wash Your Face?

 Dermatologists weigh in on how much is too much — or too little.

 There are lots of surprisingly polarizing debates in America right now, and that holds true even in the skincare world: It seems no one can agree on the number of times you should wash your face per day.
-Aesthetician and influencer Nicole Caroline made waves on social media when she said that people should wash only once a day, and celebrities like Kristen Bell have said they’re part of the once-a-day movement
+Aesthetician and influencer Nicole Caroline made waves on social media a few years ago when she said that people should wash only once a day, and celebrities like Kristen Bell have said they’re part of the once-a-day movement

 As simple as this hygienic practice may sound, there are some face-washing nuances that you should take into account, such as skin type, level of activity, and the type of products you’re using.
 To help answer some of these questions, we turned to Dr. Gohara and fellow dermatologist Loretta Ciraldo, MD, for more insight.